 - The main challenges of Digital Marketing ahead of GDPR- the cost of website redevelopment & explicit opt-in will increase the barrier for lead generation.

-2. Stephen Laffan, Global Privacy Manager on GDPR versus previous data protection acts and the implications for your business.
+2. Stephen Laffan on GDPR implications for your business

 - GDPR will lead to a good regulation all across Europe.